rajkumarananthu/workspace/GATE/notes/database_management_systems.md

   - So with this explanation we proceed to have the indexing in a tree manner instead of sequential.
   - Size of each node in a B+ Tree is equal to the size of the block.
 There are 2 types of node: Internal Node(Non-leaf Node) and Leaf Node.
   - All the leaf nodes are at the same level in a B+ Tree.
+  - In B+ Tress, insert, delete and find all can be done in O(log N) time.
   - We can differentiate the intermediate node from leaf node using a TAG(for programming purpose) or we can take the help of the height of the tree(because all the leaf nodes are at same level).
   - For each index node here, we have K records and K+1 pointers.
 (Each record corresponding to a key attribute)